glenasmith/glenasmith.github.io/guava/files.md

 ## Misc Directory Stuff

-* Create all parent dirs to a file
+* Create all parent dirs to a file (but not the file)

 ```java
 Files.createParentDirs(new File("/create/path/to/file.txt"));